wolfplay013/manual_doors_wolfplay/README.md

 ## misc information

-You may discuss the manual in the Archipelago Manual discord server, in the Doors thread.
+You may discuss the manual in the Archipelago Manual discord server, right within the Doors thread.
 [Find the discord here](https://discord.gg/T5bcsVHByx), [Find the thread here](https://canary.discord.com/channels/1097532591650910289/1230046028799934464)

 "Doors Archipelago Logo", is adapted from the [Archipelago Logo](https://canary.discord.com/channels/731205301247803413/874776082946064394/1009265363600556094) (linked to the official discord) by Krista Corkos and Christopher Wilson, used under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).